devNadaZain/Shopping-App/README.md

-# 🛒 Shopping App X
+# 🛒 Shopping App

 A beautiful, modern, and fully localized shopping app built with Flutter and Dart.
-This project demonstrates best practices in UI/UX, form validation, navigation, and internationalization (English & Arabic).
-Perfect for learning or as a foundation for your next e-commerce project!
+This project demonstrates best practices in UI/UX, theming, form validation, navigation, and internationalization (English & Arabic).

 ---

 ## 🌟 Project Overview

-Shopping App X is a cross-platform mobile application that provides a seamless shopping experience.
-It features a stunning welcome screen, secure sign-up/sign-in, animated navigation, a dynamic product catalog, and full Arabic language support.
+Shopping App is a cross-platform mobile application that provides a seamless shopping experience.
+It features a stunning welcome screen, secure sign-up/sign-in, animated navigation, a dynamic product catalog, full Arabic language support, and robust light/dark mode theming.
 The codebase is modular, clean, and ready for extension.

 ---